Luxury Hotels Re-Opening: What Will Be Different

 Update:

 Major hotels have lifted many of the restrictions imposed during the height of the pandemic.
-This means you can have valet parking and dine or simply walk without a mask.
-However, because the coronavirus is still present, many hotel staff are wearing masks.
+This means you can have valet parking and dine or walk without a mask.
+However, because the coronavirus is still present, many hotel staff wear masks.
 Furthermore, there are still many hand sanitizing stations for you to use.

 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, he reportedly had a digital audience reach of 489 million and more than 5.5 million unique monthly visitors.
-His other stories have appeared in the Daily Meal, CBS Radio, Engadget and CBSNews.com, NBC.com, NJ.com and OWC.com.
+His other stories have appeared in the Daily Meal, CBS Radio, Engadget and CBSNews.com, NBC.com, NJ.com, and OWC.com.
 He is a Media Fellow of Stanford University.

 Comments are closed.